 Rebecca Nederhiser, Apprentice Conductor

-At Hood River Middle School, Nederhiser directed the band, choral and drama programs for six years.
-Under her tenure, the music program flourished and in 2014 was awarded a 240 K grant from the Oregon Community Foundation.
-Recognized for their innovative programming, high standards of excellence and vision for engaging under-served students, the grant’s results will be used as a model for future music education programs.
+At Hood River Middle School, Nederhiser directed the band, choral and musical theater programs for six years.
+Under her tenure, the music program flourished and in 2014 was awarded a $270,000 grant from the Oregon Community Foundation.
+Recognized for their innovative programming, high standards of excellence and vision for engaging underserved students, the grant’s results were recently featured in the 2017 winter edition of Oregon Education Association magazine.